Gsenese1/POC-Sign-Verify/README.md

 pod/giuseppe_img_signed created
 ```

-To prove that it wouldn’t work with an unsigned image you can deploy one coming from Docker hub though not signed with our authority (that will result with an error):
+To prove that it wouldn’t work with an unsigned image, you can deploy one coming from Docker hub although not signed with our authority (that should result with an error):

 ```bash
 giuseppe@giuseppe-K53SV:~/cosign/connaisseur$ kubectl run unsigned_img --image=docker.io/hello-world